 \subsection{Preliminary}

-\textbf{Vision Transformer in 2D image.} Given a 2D image $I \in \mathbb{R}^{H\times W\times C}$, the ViT~\cite{dosovitskiy2020vit} divides the 2D image into a sequence of flattened 2D image patches $x_p \in \mathbb{R}^{N\times {(P^2\cdot C)}}$ and uses a tokenizer to convert these patches into a 1D sequence of visual token embeddings $E_I(I)\in \mathbb{R}^{N\times D}$, where $N$ is the token number, $P\times P$ is the image patch size, $D$ is the dimension of each image token. $H$ and $W$ are the height and width of the given image, the total patch number is $N=HW/(P^2)$.
-The position embedding are concatenated to the visual token embeddings.
-Visual tokens and class token are fed into the transformer for feature extraction.
-Afterwards, the feature goes into a classification header to get the output classification label.
+\textbf{2D Vision Transformer.} Given an image $I \in \mathbb{R}^{H\times W\times C}$, the ViT~\cite{dosovitskiy2020vit} divides the image into a sequence of flattened local image patches $x_p \in \mathbb{R}^{N\times {(P^2\cdot C)}}$ and uses a tokenizer to convert these patches into a 1D sequence of visual token embeddings $E_I(I)\in \mathbb{R}^{N\times D}$, where $N$ is the number of tokens, $P\times P$ is the image patch size, $D$ is the dimension of each image token. $H$ and $W$ are the height and width of the given image, respectively.
+The total number of patches is $N=HW/(P^2)$.
+The position embedding is concatenated to the visual token embeddings.
+Visual tokens and class tokens are fed into the transformer for feature extraction.
+Afterwards, the feature is fed into the classification head to yield the classification results.
 Mathematically, the 2D ViT can be formulated as follows:

-where $E_I(.)$ is the image tokenizer module to extract the token embedding for each image patch, $x_{cls}$ is the class token.
-The transformer consists of $L$ layers of layer normalization $LN(*)$, multi-head self-attention $MSA(*)$ and multi-layer perception $MLP(*)$.
-The residual connection is applied after every block. $H^{cls}$ represents the classification head and takes the feature of the class token at the last layer as input.
-The $H^{cls}$ usually refers to a single MLP to map the input feature into a 1000-dimension output for 1000-class image classification prediction.
+where $E_I(.)$ is the image tokenizer that extracts the token embedding for each image patch, and $x_{cls}$ is the class token.
+The transformer consists of $L$ layers of layer normalization $LN(.)$, multi-head self-attention $\mathrm{MSA}(.)$ and multi-layer perceptron $\mathrm{MLP}(.)$.
+The residual connection is applied after every block. $H^{\mathrm{cls}}$ represents the classification head and takes the feature of the class token at the last layer as input.
+Take the 1000-class image classification task as an example. $H^{\mathrm{cls}}$ refers to a single MLP that maps the input feature into a 1000-dimension classification output.